ivan-tkatchev/tab/README.md

 `triplets Seq[a] -> Seq[(a,a,a)]`

 `tuple`
 : Returns its arguments as a tuple.
 Meant for grouping when defining tuples within tuples.
+See also: `lines`.
 Usage:
 `tuple (a,b,...) -> (a,b,...)`